Boavizta/boaviztapi/README.md

 ## :fast_forward: Test it yourself

-* Test the API : TODO
+* Test the API (on local environment only) :http://localhost:5000/doc

 * Dev documentation server : http://149.202.185.115/